vanzod/ccslurm4ai/README.md

 ![Infrastructure diagram](images/slurm_sinfo_1.png)

-To start one or more nodes, use the follwing command:
+To start one or more nodes, use the following command:

 ```bash
 sudo /opt/azurehpc/slurm/resume_program.sh slurmcluster-hpc-[1-2]